abairu/etl_project/README.md

 # ETL Project
-A data pipeline that utilizes Apache Airflow, Docker, PostgreSQL, and Python to perform an ETL process on math books from amazon.com.
+A data pipeline that utilizes Apache Airflow, Docker, PostgreSQL, and Python to perform an ETL process on math books data from amazon.com.